EmerisHQ/emeris-extension/README.md

 8. Go to `chrome://extensions` and ensure you are in Developer mode
 9. Drag the `dist` folder into this screen to install the Emeris Extension

+## Updating the Demeris repo inside the extension repo
+To update the Demeris code inside of the extension repo, please use `git submodule update --recursive --remote --merge`

 ## Most efficient way of doing development

 Unfortunately right now there is no hot-reloading.
 After every change, the extension will have to build again.